atulgoswami21/voiceit_android/README.md

 ### Authentication

-To authentication a specified user profile use the authentication function like this with the following parameters: developerId, userId, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you) and content language.
+To authentication a specified user profile use the authentication function like this with the following parameters: userId, password(not encrypted, just in text form the plugin encrypts the password using SHA256 for you) and content language.

 Please Note: Unlike other wrappers, this authentication function actually has recording inbuilt, it records the user saying their VoicePrint phrase for 5 seconds and then makes the Authentication API call with the audio file.